 We only sell replacement tops to prior VG owners.
-Classic tops are $25, Glass tops are $33 with free shipping.
+Classic tops are $25, Glass tops are $33 with free shipping for DOMESTIC orders only.
 If you think you need a replacement top due to a loss of performance it may be that you need only to remove soot deposits from the filter.

 Before contacting us about a replacement tops carefully read the information below about Soot and Ceramic Filters